mfairchild365/a11y-resources/personas.md

 ## Persona 1: Katie - Sighted keyboard-only user
 Testing difficulty: 1/5.

-Katie has limited control over her hands due to a car accident.
+Katie has permanently lost fine motor control in her hands due to a car accident.
 Because of this, she uses assistive technologies that behave like keyboards to interact with her computer.

 - Why it matters: We need to ensure that sighted users with motor disabilities can use just a keyboard (no mouse) to complete their tasks.
 This will allow the user to use many assistive technologies to interact with the page.
 - Assistive technologies: keyboard, devices that emulate keyboard commands, switch access, voice control, eye tracking, etc.